 Mike Humphries (07534970743)

 MID WEEK ONLY!
-We have no permission to fly at weekends when the site is busy with model flyers.
-Pilot rated and above pilots with a current Avon helmet sticker and a National Trust Helmet Sticker may fly for the purpose of launching for XC flights.
-CP ra
+We have no permission to fly at weekends/bank holidays when the site is busy with model flyers.
+Only fly for the purpose of launching for XC flights.
+Restricted to hours 11am - 5.30pm

 Leave Frome going south on the B3092.
 Two miles after Maiden Bradley, turn left, immediately after the Red Lion pub, into Long Lane.
 Follow the track carefully for about 1 mile.
 There are a few parking spaces directly at the top of the hill